 A controller app running on a second smartphone that send commands to the vehicle remotely

-A Solace message broker running either in the cloud or on a laptop
+A PubSub+ message broker running either in the cloud or on a laptop

 Back-end applications that capture and analyze activity from the connected cars

-Obviously this an extremely simple example, intended to demonstrate how Solace is deployed with our large corporate and government clients.
-These customers have validated that Solace technology can handle millions and even hundreds of millions of connected vehicles for large-scale data collection and remote vehicle control.
+Obviously this an extremely simple example, intended to demonstrate how PubSub+ is deployed with our large corporate and government clients.
+These customers have validated that PubSub+ can handle millions, tens and even hundreds of millions of connected vehicles for large-scale data collection and remote vehicle control.
 This is a non-trivial challenge and requires architectural features and capabilities not available in most message brokers.
 You can learn more about our connected vehicle capabilities at solace.com/connectedvehicle

 Watch the demo, then read on to learn what’s going on behind the scenes.